mish-mash-style/mishmash/README.md

 #mishmash

-A battle-hardened style guide for modular CSS.
+MishMash is a battle-hardened style guide for modular CSS.
+It is designed to help alleviate the common woes that Front-end developers encounter on a daily basis.

+MishMash is not replacement for common frameworks such as [Twitter Bootstrap](http://getbootstrap.com/) or [Zurb's foundation](http://foundation.zurb.com/), instead it is the methodologies needed to create your own boilerplate for rapid and consistent development.

 * [HTML](#html)
 * [CSS](#css)